d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 8. How do you handle the last modified case?
 ..
 9. Speed up backlinks’ buffer creation?
 ..
 10. Why do I get “Search failed with status 1” when I search for backlinks?
+..
+11. Why do I get a double `#+title' in Doom Emacs?
 24. Acknowledgements
 25. GNU Free Documentation License
 26. Indices